Douglas & Angus Esates

 The Museum’s aim is to introduce visitors to what can be seen and heard as they explore the Estate and to provide some historical background, so that they can understand how people lived and worked at the Hirsel in the past, as well as discovering how different departments and operations affected each other, and the natural history of the Estate as a whole.

-There are a number of craft units at the Homestead, including a potter, glass worker, silversmith, and textile worker, along with an excellent shop selling a variety of locally produced arts and crafts - providing a wonderful opportunity for Christmas Shopping or buying that Bithday Present with a difference - throughout the rest of the year.
+There are a number of craft units at the Homestead, including a potter, glass worker, a textile worker, along with two excellent shops selling a variety of locally produced arts and crafts - providing a wonderful opportunity for buying that special Wedding or Bithday Present with a difference or of course Christmas.
+Click here to download our publicity leaflet

 So come and have a browse, then ponder over a cup of coffee and a piece of home made cake in the Tea Shop, before deciding what to buy from: